aisingapore/TagUI/README.md

 ### v6 Features

+#### TagUI live mode
+You can run TagUI live mode directly for faster development by running `tagui live` on the command line.

 #### Click using OCR
 TagUI can now click on the screen with visual automation just using text input, using OCR.